Michèle Raynaud: Biography

 Raynaud was a member of the séminaire de géométrie algébrique du Bois Marie (SGA) 1 and 2 and obtained her doctorate in 1972, supervised by Grothendieck at Paris Diderot University.
 Her thesis was entitled Théorèmes de Lefschetz en cohomologie cohérente et en cohomologie étale.
 Grothendieck wrote about her doctoral thesis in Récoltes et Semailles (p.168 Chapitre 8.1.) describing it as original, entirely independent, and a major work.

-Michèle Raynaud was married until his death to mathematician Michel Raynaud who was also a member of the Grothendieck school.
+Michèle Raynaud married mathematician Michel Raynaud who was also a member of the Grothendieck school.